Functional connectivity ensemble method to enhance BCI performance (FUCONE): Materials and Methods

 Riemannian geometry deals with smoothly curved spaces that locally behave like Euclidean spaces.
 For example, orthogonality or definite positive constraints in matrices can be shown to be smooth and can be dealt with a Riemannian geometry.
 In the manner of Russian dolls, Riemannian manifolds are built as the result of nested mathematical structures and this description goes beyond the scope of this introduction, we refer any interested reader to~\cite{yger2016riemannian} and references therein.
 The key point to remember is that a Riemannian manifold can be locally linearized at any point by a tangent space and each tangent space can be equipped with a scalar product.
 The notion of tangent space at a given point can be understood as the gradient of the curves passing through this point.

 For any Riemannian manifold, there exists a pair of inverse operations mapping points from the manifold to any given tangent space and vice versa.
-The exponential mapping transports a tangent vector, \emph{i.e.}, a point in a tangent space, to the manifold and the logarithmic mapping is locally defined to transport a point in the neighborhood of a point to the tangent space defined at this point.
+The exponential mapping can transport any point from the tangent space to the manifold.
+Conversely, the logarithmic mapping can transport any point from the manifold to the tangent space defined at a given reference point\footnote{Note that each tangent space is defined locally and mapping a point far away from the reference point implies some heavy distortion.}.
 Then, the scalar product that equips each tangent space enables to measure distances in any tangent space.
 The definition of the geodesic, \emph{i.e.}, the shortest path on the manifold between two points, is inherited from the choice of the scalar product.
 For certain matrix constraints, several geometries can be defined over the same space but the choice of equipped scalar product will make a difference.
 The length of such geodesic then serves to measure the distance between two points along the curved surface.

 As a consequence, it becomes possible to extend some approaches in the Riemannian domain by substituting the Euclidean distance by a Riemannian distance.
 For example, for a given manifold $\mathcal{M}$ equipped with a Riemannian distance, the Fr\'echet mean extends the concept of mean and is defined as :